 If your business involves the manufacture or processing of materials such as chemicals, metal finishing, food and drink manufacture, or even if you operate a car wash or launderette, then it is likely that you will need a trade effluent consent from us.

 Trade effluent control applies to all businesses, from independent traders to large multi-national companies.
 Even small discharges of only a few litres a day may require consent.

-However, food retailers (pubs, restaurants and cafes etc) currently do not need a trade effluent consent.
-Please check our site regularly for updates.
+However, food service establishments (pubs, restaurants and cafes etc) currently do not need a trade effluent consent.
+Please check our web site regularly for updates.

-The disposal of groundwater during land remediation projects should also be passed to foul sewer and not to the surface water system.
-Such discharges also require our permission.
+The disposal of groundwater during land remediation projects if discharged to foul sewer also requires our permission.

-- If you discharge any effluent to the public sewer that is a part of any process on your site, then you will need to apply for a Consent to Discharge.
+1. If you discharge any manufacturing or processing effluent to the public sewer, then you will need to apply for a Consent to Discharge

-- Occasionally, initial applications cannot be accepted due to risk to the environment, people and assets.
-If this happens, we will work with you to come to an amicable agreement to resolve any issues.
+6. Occasionally, applications cannot be accepted due to risk to the environment, people and assets.
+If this happens, we will work with you to come to an amicable agreement to resolve any issues

 7. Your local Trade Effluent Controller will visit your site to take samples of your effluent.
 This enables us to monitor your compliance against the conditions in your consent